Coffeehouse culture of Baghdad

 The coffeehouse culture of Baghdad (ثقافة المقهي البغدادية) is a set of traditions and social behaviors in old, local, or traditional Baghdadi coffeehouses in Baghdad, Iraq.
 Ever since their inception in the 1500s, cafés have acted as social forums and gathering grounds for friends and meetings for all ages as well as a gathering ground for intellectuals, thinkers, and personalities to discuss politics, art, literature, science, poetry, and other subjects that had a great impact on Iraq's cultural and literary life while consuming tea or coffee.

-Cultural Baghdadi coffeehouses have been thriving since their demands grew in the 17th century and continued into the 20th century, especially in al-Rashid Street, which saw many of these coffeehouses materialize along the street and the city.
-The majority of those coffeehouses, which bear witness to cultural, social, and political changes marking Iraq's modern history, have since been closed.
+Cultural Baghdadi coffeehouses have been thriving since their demands grew in the 17th century and continued into the 20th century, especially in al-Rashid Street, which saw many of these coffeehouses materialize along the street and in the city.
+The majority of those coffeehouses, which bear witness to cultural, social, and political changes that have marked Iraq's modern history, have since been closed.
 Although many heritage and new traditional coffeehouses are still open.
 The most popular of these is the Shabandar Café in al-Mutanabbi Street.

-Despite the fact that the coffeehouse culture is mostly associated with and active in Baghdad, the culture is spread throughout Iraq and examples can be found such as in Sulaymaniyah, Erbil and Karbala.
+Even though the coffeehouse culture is mostly associated with and active in Baghdad, the culture is spread throughout Iraq and examples can be found such as in Sulaymaniyah, Erbil and Karbala.